celyk/godot-isf/README.md

 - Imported images will only work if Godot already supports the file type.
 So .tiff won't work, but .png/.jpg should work
 - Function overloading.
 You will get an error if the ISF shader overloads a built in function.
 To fix it you will have to rename the function.
 - Global variables aren't supported at all.
 Try adding `const` to them instead
+- Buffer precision may not be 32-bit per channel.
+On compatibility it's 8-bit per channel

 If you come across a limitation not listed here, please report it by filing an issue on this repository